-In this travel-blog I am going to show you Skessugarður - the Rampart of the Giantess.
-It is a natural phenomenon in East Iceland, which has been called one of the most amazing natural formations in Iceland.
+In this travel blog, I am going to show you Skessugarður - the Rampart of the Giantess.
+It is a natural phenomenon in East Iceland, often called one of Iceland's most amazing natural formations.

 Top photo: At Skessugarður